 Action Blocks are failed like attempts.
-If Account / Device / IP combination is like blocked, liking a post from the browser does not register the like on Instagram server.
-Refreshing the post page after it was liked returns a page with an empty heart, i.e. not liked.
+If a session (account / device / IP combination) is blocked, liking a post from the browser does not register the like on the Instagram server.
+Refreshing a post page after it was liked returns a non liked post.

-Everliker detects such failed attempts and shows the Failed to Like! message, stopping all tasks automatically.
+Everliker detects such failed attempts and shows the "Failed to Like" message, stopping all tasks automatically.
 The action blocks are not (as far as we can see) caused by Everliker but by breaching the trust score limit.

 Trust Score is a system used by Instagram to prevent like and follow functions abuse.
 Each action taken on a session causes that session trust score to change.
 Liking and following depletes the trust, while posting improves it.
 Trust score is only known to Instagram server and not client.